CoolCodeMan/Blackjack/README.md

 # Blackjack

-A Javascript browser blackjack game.
+A Javascript browser blackjack game, made during a course.